opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

     - Type the frame number in the Frame text box, or use the Next and Previous Frame buttons available in the top bar of the editor.

-    - Move the current frame cursor in the xsheet.
+    - Move the current frame cursor in the Xsheet.

     - Use the frame bar or the playback buttons in the bottom bar of the main viewer.